Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

-In conventional magnetically ordered materials, the magnons with integer spins are the elementary excitations for the description of their excited states and dynamic spin structures.
-In quantum spin liquids (QSLs), however, the situation is drastically different \cite{Anderson1,Anderson2}.
+In magnetically ordered Mott insulators, the elementary excitations are the spin-wave-like magnon modes and carry integer spin quantum numbers.
+In quantum spin liquids (QSLs) that was first proposed by P.W.
+Anderson as a disordered spin state, however, the situation is drastically different \cite{Anderson1,Anderson2}.
 A QSL does not have any long-range magnetic order and is an exotic quantum state of matter with long-range quantum entanglement \cite{Balents1,Balents2,PALee1,Norman,ZhouYi}.
-The description of the QSLs goes beyond the traditional Landau's paradigm for conventional symmetry breaking phases.
-Instead, QSLs are often characterized by the emergent gauge structure with fractionalized and deconfined spinon excitations \cite{XGWen}.
-Depending on the type of QSL ground state, the spinon excitations can be bosonic, fermionic, or even anyonic \cite{Read,Affleck,Balents2,XGWen}.
-Therefore, convincingly revealing the spinon excitations in a QSL candidate not only confirms the spin quantum number fractionalization, but also provides an important clue about the type of QSL \cite{Balents1,XGWen}.
+The description of the QSLs goes beyond the traditional Landau's paradigm that defines phases from their symmetry breaking patterns.
+For example, the well-known ferromagnets differ from the paramagnets by breaking the time reversal and spin rotational symmetry.
+In contrast, QSLs are often characterized by the emergent gauge structure with deconfined spinon excitations that carry fractionalized spin quantum numbers \cite{XGWen}.
+Depending on the type of QSL ground states, the statistics of the spinon excitations can vary from boson to fermion, or even anyon \cite{Read,Affleck,Balents2,XGWen}.
+Therefore, convincingly revealing the spinon excitations in a QSL candidate not only confirms the spin quantum number fractionalization, but also provides an important clue about the type of a QSL \cite{Balents1,XGWen}.